zspitz/dlr/docs/dlr-overview/runtime-1.md

 <h2 id="dynamicobject-and-expandoobject">4.5 DynamicObject and ExpandoObject</h2>

 We make life much simpler for library authors who want to create objects in static languages so that the object can behave dynamically and participate in the interoperability and performance of dynamic call sites.
-Library authors can avoid the full power of `DynamicMetaObjects`, but they can also employ `DynamicMetaObjects` if they wish.
+Library authors can avoid the full power of `DynamicMetaObject`s, but they can also employ `DynamicMetaObject`s if they wish.
 The DLR provides two higher level abstractions over `DynamicMetaObject`: `DynamicObject` and `ExpandoObject`.
 For most APIs, these objects provide more than enough performance and flexibility to expose your functionality to dynamic hosts.

 <h3 id="dynamicobject">4.5.1 DynamicObject</h3>